 You know when you want to reach into a television screen or the pages of a book and slap someone in the face?
-There’s an episode of The Big Bang Theory where Sheldon visits his mother, and it boils my blood.
-He mentions wanting to teach Evolution and the following exchange takes place:
+Of course you do.
+You're filled with ontological rage just like everybody else.
+Well, that happened to me recently when I caught a few moments of The Big Bang Theory.
+In this particular episode, Sheldon visits his mother and mentions Evolution .
+The following exchange takes place:

 Sheldon’s mother: Everyone’s entitled to their opinion.

 The issue I have isn’t with evolution or people who deny it (well, I do take issue with that but that's a battle for another day).
 It’s the fact that Sheldon’s mother thinks she is entitled to an opinion about the reality of the natural world.
 The crime she’s guilty of is not understanding what opinions are for.

 We can’t really blame her for being ignorant about evolution.
 Evolution is often poorly taught and many are oblivious to what it says.
 What concerns me more is a fundamental confusion she is showing about when an opinion is required.
 But it turns out, she's not alone.
 We teach the difference between fact and opinion in schools, but rarely do we teach children when to use them.